akshansh496/Python-project/README.md

-project.py is thee main file which contains the code of our whole website/project
+project.py is the main file which contains the code of our whole website/project